elucian/bee/syntax/structure.md

 * alter  :change/modify variable value or assign new value
 * read   :accept input from console into a variable
-* write  :output to console result of an expressions
+* write  :register in console cash result of an expressions
+* print  :output to console with end of new line and flush console cash
-* apply  :execute one rule in synchronous mode
+* apply  :execute one rule in synchronous mode and wait for it to finish
+* begin  :start execution of a rule in asynchronous mode and do not wait to finish

 **notes:**

-* One statement is usually indented 2 space;
+* One statement is usually indented 2 space,
-* One statement is usually described in a single line;
+* One statement is usually described in a single line,
-* One expression in a statement can extend on multiple lines;
-* Multiple statements on a single line are separated with ";"
+* Multiple statements on a single line are separated with ";",
-* You can create _line comment_ using "*"
-* A statement may continue after _line comment_ on the next line;
+* One expression in a statement can extend on multiple lines.

 ### Code blocks
 Statements can be contained in blocks of code.